SmartDataAnalytics/SDA-Publications/README.md

     cd SDA-Publications
     ```
 * Open sda.bib with [**JabRef**](http://www.jabref.org/) or a compatible editor and add your entries.
-* Entries must contain the keyword tag and the entries must follow the guidelines described in the section "Keyword Usage".
+* Entries must contain the *keywords* tag and the entries must follow the guidelines described in the section "Keyword Usage".
-* Entries should contain the URL tag with a free and direct PDF link (use a preprint version if the published one is not openly available).
+* Entries should contain the *URL* tag with a free and direct PDF link (use a preprint version if the published one is not openly available).
 * New entries should follow roughly the formatting of existing entries.
 If you add them with JabRef this will be taken care of automatically.
 Different versions of JabRef may produce a slightly different layout, but that is OK.
 * Push your changes to your fork of the repository **after you are sure that *sda.bib* is still valid bibtex.**
     ```bash